mdturp/highest_cited_ml_conference_paper/README.md

-# highest_cited_ml_conference_paper
+# Highest cited machine learning conference paper

-A github page that displays the highest machine learning conference paper.
+A github page that displays the highest machine learning conference paper according to semantic scholar.

-ToDo:

-- [ ] Query ICLR paper from 2017 - Today
+The citation account of paper batch is updated every 15 min.